LeastAuthority/magic-crystal/protocol.md

 It is important for the user to understand that it is up to them to establish the authenticity of the Custodian.
 They must be sure that the wormhole code is given to the correct human and **only** to them.
-Since computers are generally unreliable, it may sometimes take more than one attempt, but "lots" of attempts could indicate an attacker (see [Magic Wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html) documentation for more).
+Since computers are generally unreliable, it may sometimes take more than one attempt but "lots" of attempts could indicate an attacker (see [Magic Wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html) documentation for more).

 For every Custodian: